 It has always been about our beloved four-legged furry friends.

-Its so easy to look into a shelter animal’s eyes and see why.
-We are very thankful to have the past and the present shelter and we are so excited about a future!
+It’s so easy to look into a shelter animal’s eyes and see why.

 Our past is a story of happiness and some sadness.
 We should always learn from our past…

 It began in 1981, when some very concerned, animal loving islanders, led by Mary Tumosa, wanted to help abandoned and stray dogs and cats that were running wild on the island.
 It was common practice to either shoot the dogs or capture them and hold them at the dump in small cages.
 If the dog was not claimed in three days they were gassed.
 At this time it was legal to shoot any stray animal in the town of Friday Harbor.
 Mary’s friends decided to use all of their resources and in March of 1982, they met with Carla Higginson and planned the first animal care organization on San Juan Island.
 They formed the Animal Protection Society – Friday Harbor.
 They started “ S.O.S” (Save Our Strays) campaign.
 Local businesses helped with allowing the shelter to place a “dog house” money bank around town to gather donations to help the animals.
 Flyers were mailed to 4000 islanders asking for donations.
 It worked, and with the money raised they rented an old run down dog kennel on Wold Road.
 It took a year of permits, remodeling, and perseverance converting the old dog kennel in to an animal shelter.
 1982 was a very big year for the shelter.
 They convinced the county to stop killing the stray dogs at the dump and proposed a plan to set up a dog licensing program.